Databricks Vs Snowflake

 Table 1.
 Comparison between Databricks and Snowflake

 The architecture of data lakes separates them from conventional data warehouses because of the decoupling of storage and computing.
-Databricks has a separate layer for storage and computation, which makes it more flexible to scale and leverage the different types of processing engines suited to each use case.
+Databricks has a separate layer for storage and computation.

-Although Snowflake is a managed service and architecture is transparent from end-users, it also has a separate storage and processing layer.
-Also, Snowflake's node types are unknown, but Databricks gives you the freedom to choose the correct node.
+Although Snowflake is a managed service and its architecture is transparent from end-users, it also has a separate storage and processing layer.

-Snowflake is inspired by legacy warehouse architecture but modernized it.
-Under the hood, it has decoupled storage and processing and can be scaled independently while still owning both of the layers.
+Snowflake is inspired by legacy warehouse architecture but modernized.
+Under the hood, it has decoupled storage and processing and can be scaled independently while still owning both layers.

 As mentioned above, Snowflake also supports semi-structured data.
-Data can be loaded directly into Snowflake without going through an ETL (Extract, Transform, and Load) process.
+Data can be loaded directly into Snowflake without going through an ETL process.

 However, Databricks permits storing all types of data in any format and type since its storage layer is independent of the processing layer.
 Databricks can work as the ETL tool to add structure to the unstructured data.

-Both platforms leverage cloud computing to scale quickly without significant overhead.
+Both platforms leverage cloud computing to scale without significant overhead.
 Databricks can scale as much as you can invest in the infrastructure, but Snowflake is limited to 128 nodes.
-Also, Snowflake offers you fixed-sized warehouse options where the end-user cannot resize nodes but can resize clusters with a single click.
-Additionally, Snowflakes offers auto-scaling and auto-suspend to allow starting and stopping clusters during idle or busy times.
-In contrast, although Databricks lets you provision different types of nodes at various levels of scale, it is more complicated than a single click.
-You need to have the necessary technical expertise to scale the Databricks cluster.
+Also, Snowflake offers you fixed-sized warehouse options where the end-user cannot resize nodes but can resize clusters.
+Additionally, Snowflake offers auto-scaling and auto-suspend to allow starting and stopping clusters during idle or busy times.
+In contrast, although Databricks lets you provision different types of nodes at various scale levels, it is a little more complicated and will require the necessary technical expertise to scale the Databricks cluster.

-Snowflake is the best option if you need high-performance queries because it already has structured data suitable to the business use case.
+Snowflake is suited for high-performance queries because it already has structured data suitable to the business use case.
 Both Snowflake and Databricks implement cost-based optimizations and vectorization.
 Additionally, Databricks offers hash integrations to accelerate the aggregation of queries.

 Snowflake has slow performance on semi-structured data as it may need to load all the data into RAM and perform a complete scan.
 In contrast, Databricks lets you optimize data processing jobs to run high-performance queries.

-Databricks has a robust machine learning ecosystem to develop different models.
-In addition, it supports development in various programming languages, so it makes it easier to use libraries and modules.
+Databricks has a machine learning ecosystem to develop different models.
+In addition, it supports development in various programming languages.

-Snowflake doesn’t have any ML libraries, but it offers connectors to integrate various ML tools.
+Snowflake has no ML libraries, but it offers connectors to integrate various ML tools.
 In addition, it gives access to its storage layer or export query results, which can be used for training and testing the models.

 You can develop machine learning and analytics using Snowflake, but it requires integration with other solutions and doesn’t offer such services out of the box.
 Instead, it provides drivers to integrate with other platform libraries or modules and access the data.

-Snowflake is best suited for SQL-based business intelligence use cases due to its design and architecture.
+Snowflake is suited for SQL-based business intelligence use cases due to its design and architecture.
 Conversely, Databricks allows SQL-based business intelligence and also offers support for a wider variety of use cases, such as recommendation engines or intrusion detection.
-In addition, both products support dashboards for reporting and analytics.
+Both products support dashboards for reporting and analytics.

 Databricks can scale up to meet the high throughput demands of any high-volume system, but its query performance for analytics will be slow.
 On the other hand, Snowflake has limited support for continuous writes and concurrency but can beat the performance of Databricks.